keillon/keillon/README.md

 <h1>- 👋 Hi, I’m keillon</h1>
-<p style:"color: #000">- 👀 I’m interested in learning more about how to become a better professional in the field</p>
+<p>- 👀 I’m interested in learning more about how to become a better professional in the field</p>
 <p>- 🌱 I’m currently learning about HTML and CSS</p>
 <p>- 👨‍💻 I'm looking to collaborate in projects about HTMl and CSS</p>
 <p>- 💞️ I love programming in general, I like games, peripherals, technologies, and everything that involves the future!</p>